 Time has come for the outsourcing industry to shed its dead weight of unskilled manpower, onboard forward thinkers and retain only high performers; the average and the below average must go.
 This industry has to prepare itself to walk out of the shadow of the transaction and shine in the light of experience.
 It is apt for the service providers to fight for increasing their share of influence, the only way for them to exist is if they muster the courage to secure a seat at the thought leadership table.
 A transition from a low value, labor-based output to a high-value intellect based outcome will have to be made.
 Service providers will have to become providers of knowledge and acumen and not just efficiency.

 Doing the job, quicker, better and at low cost is no longer lucrative, there is a need to invent ways to do them differently, trying different business solutions.
-The construct of the ‘differnt’ is in making the delivery consultative, one in which the providers do not only bring manpower but also industry acumen, knowledge of framing service philosophies, the capability of defining experience, designing its machinery and then delivering results which are second to none.
+The construct of the ‘different’ is in making the delivery consultative, one in which the providers do not only bring manpower but also industry acumen, knowledge of framing service philosophies, the capability of defining experience, designing its machinery and then delivering results which are second to none.
 Technology is here to stay, providers will have to befriend the trend, work towards creating the capabilities of automation in-house, start offering a data first and voice second service offering.
 The conventional mode of isolated support on voice, data, and chat channels will have to be united into an omnichannel environment, flexible enough to extend the customers the choice to choose: voice or text, self-help or assisted guidance, with solid CRM integration, one that is capable of building context and providing for predictive customer behaviour.
 Service providers will have to become solution architects.
 The change will have to be welcomed into the oganisation and the way of its inner working.
 If I may borrow from Robin Sharma;

 All change is tough at the beginning, messy in the middle and gorgeous at the end.